oipwg/js-oip/README.md

 * [License](https://github.com/oipwg/js-oip/#license)

 ## Installation Instructions
+Make sure you have the latest version of npm and nodejs installed.
+Instructions on installing the latest versions can be found on nodesource: [nodesource](https://github.com/nodesource/distributions#debinstall).

 You can install the latest version by running the following `npm install` command.
 ```bash
 $ npm install --save js-oip